Reflections from Our Bookshelf: Musings on how we view reading a bit differently

 We are starting a new monthly series for LinkedIn to highlight some of the books we are reading individually and as a team.
 We hope these brief reflections will inspire you to pick up a book or give us a recommendation for what we need to read next.

 Reflection By: Elizabeth H. Reynolds

-Why we read it?
+Why I read it?
 This book came to us as a recommendation from many of our clients.
 While not a recent bestseller this book is often considered Gladwell’s most prominent work.

 What is it all about?
 Gladwell takes his readers on a journey to understand what truly makes someone an Outlier.
 While at first glance people may attribute success to ambition, intelligence or personality it is often what is going on in the background that matters most.
 He illuminates their fortune by pushing the reader to see the environmental factors at play.

 1. Practice – Gladwell coined the “10,000-Hour Rule” as the standard he sets for getting good at something.
 Those who become highly successful work hard, practice, and in time get great.
 Many would argue The Beatles are one of the most successful bands of all time.
 This level of musical excellence did not erupt overnight, but through nightly eight-hour jam sessions in some of Hamburg, Germany’s least glamorous clubs.
 Between their founding in 1957 and the start of the so called “British Invasion” the fab four spent seven years honing their craft.
 As a firm we see the value in deliberate practice.
 Everyone on our team has a “daily process” they track, devote extra attention to and hope will help them achieve greatness.